verboompj/EntraGSA/README.md

 - Modernize legacy app authentication with deep Conditional Access integration.
 - Provide a seamless end-user experience by acquiring network traffic from the desktop client and deploying side-by-side with your existing third-party SSE solutions.

 i.e. Azure AD ( Entra) App Proxy on Steroids.
-This is a service of particular interest to me personally as I would love to phase out any form of (Client)VPN service wherever I see them.
-This is that very VPN killer that ptomises to do just that.
+This is a service of particular interest to me personally, as I love to phase out any form of (Client)VPN service wherever I see them.
+This is that very VPN killer service that promises to accomplish just that.
-It also leverages Entra's other services such as conditional access rules, MFA, etc. Lets explore.
+It also leverages Entra's other services such as conditional access framework, MFA, RBAC, etc. Lets explore.